 What makes these ‘So Healthy You Won’t Believe It’ Vegan Oreo Cookies truly unique is that the whole batch of cookie rounds only uses 2 tablespoons of maple syrup, and no other kinds of sugar or sugar substitutes.
 The recipe for the white creamy filling calls for using another 2 tablespoons of maple syrup but you will likely only use half the amount of soy cream filling for one batch of sandwich cookie rounds.
 Not only that, this simple recipe consists of mainly whole-food, plant-based ingredients that are either already available in your kitchen or can be readily and inexpensively purchased at the grocery store.

 Read the recipe below consisting of just 10 ingredients for the cookie rounds and see what you think.
 The longest time really is refrigerating the dough as the baking time is only 10 minutes.
 But you can use this time well by making the protein-rich soy cream filling.
 Don’t have dates or don’t want to use them?
 Just substitute the 1/3 cup of dates in this recipe with ½ cup of raisins (see Recipe Notes).
-These ‘So Healthy You Won’t Believe It’ Vegan Oreo Cookies can also be made gluten-free by using certified gluten-free oat flour or a gluten-free specialty flour mix.
+These ‘So Healthy You Won’t Believe It’ Vegan Oreo Cookies can also be made gluten-free by using oat flour (made from certified gluten-free oats) or a gluten-free specialty flour mix.
 This is one batch of cookies you can make that your whole family will be delighted to have as an after school snack, a pack-able treat in school and work lunch boxes, for a post-dinner light dessert or to just enjoy as an evening snack.
 If you choose, you can even make these cookies rounds into heart shapes for Valentine’s Day!

 A vegan, plant-based, dairy-free, egg-free, nut-free, low refined sugar and possibly gluten-free version (if certified gluten-free oat flour is used) that your whole family will love for Valentine’s Day, as a post-meal treat, snack or pack-able item in school and work lunch boxes!